 The Consolidated Plan also enables strategic planning and citizen participation to occur comprehensively, reducing duplicated efforts and serves as an application for HUD funding.
 The plan is implemented through communities’ Annual Action Plans, which outline specific actions, activities and resources to address priorities identified in the Consolidated Plan.

-HUD funding reaches the Greater Prince William area through several programs, including the Community Development Block Grant, the Home Investment Partnership Program and Emergency Solutions Grant.
+HUD funding reaches the Greater Prince William area through several programs, including the Community Development Block Grant, the Home Investment Partnership Program and the Emergency Solutions Grant.

 For more information about the Prince William Housing and Community Needs Survey or OHCD’s programs, visit pwcva.gov/housing.